mph-/lcapy/doc/tutorial.rst

 The circuit has a number of attributes that can be interrogated to find circuit voltages and currents:

-- `V` s-domain node voltage directory indexed by node name
+- `V` s-domain voltage directory indexed by node name or branch name

 - `I` s-domain branch current directory indexed by component name

-- `Vd` s-domain branch voltage difference directory indexed by component name

-- `v` t-domain node voltage directory indexed by node name
+- `v` t-domain voltage directory indexed by node name or branch name

 - `i` t-domain branch current directory indexed by component name

-- `vd` t-domain branch voltage difference directory indexed by component name

 - `Y` admittance between pair of nodes